Schumann-IT/dehydrated-api-go/docs/plugins.md

 - **Initialization**: The plugin receives configuration and sets up its resources
 - **Operation**: The plugin processes domain entries and enriches them with metadata
 - **Shutdown**: The plugin receives a close request and cleans up its resources

-## Example: Certs Plugin

-The `certs` plugin is a good example of a plugin implementation.
-It:

-1. Reads certificate information from the dehydrated certificates directory
-2. Validates certificates
-3. Adds certificate metadata to domain entries

-You can find its implementation in `internal/dehydrated/plugin/certs/grpc/`.

 ## Best Practices